isabella232/adobeio-codelabs-barcode/lessons/bootstrap.md

 aio app init my-barcode-app
 ```

-You're presented with a few options what you want your app to include (Serverless Actions, Web UI, CI/CD pipeline).
-Since we want to build a headless app, we're only interested in using `Actions: Deploy Runtime actions`.
+We select the org, project and workspace for our app, and then be presented with a few options what you want your app to include (Serverless Actions, Web UI, CI/CD pipeline, I/O Events).
+Since we are building a headless app, we're only interested in using `Actions: Deploy Runtime actions`.

 ![cli1](assets/cli1.png)